3. Usage

 attributes correspond to the paragraph and character styles defined in InDesign.
 As shown in the file maps/sample.json

-, these styles can be mapped to specific treatments:
+, these styles can be mapped to specific operations:

 role